-A British thermal unit (Btu) is a measure of the heat content of fuels or energy sources.
-It is the quantity of heat required to raise the temperature of one pound of liquid water by 1 degree Fahrenheit at the temperature that water has its greatest density (approximately 39 degrees Fahrenheit).
+British thermal unit (Btu) is a measure of the heat content of fuels or energy sources.
+One Btu is the quantity of heat required to raise the temperature of one pound of liquid water by 1° Fahrenheit (F) at the temperature that water has its greatest density (approximately 39° F).

 Why use British thermal units?

-Energy or heat content can be used to compare energy sources or fuels on an equal basis.
+You can use energy, or heat content, to compare energy sources or fuels on an equal basis.
 Fuels can be converted from physical units of measure (such as weight or volume) to a common unit of measurement of the energy or heat content of each fuel.
-The U.S. Energy Information Administration (EIA) uses British thermal units as a unit of energy content.
+The U.S. Energy Information Administration (EIA) uses Btu as a unit of energy content.

 EIA collects data on the physical amounts (volume or weight) of energy sources produced, imported, exported, and consumed.
 EIA converts those amounts into Btu equivalents to compare the sources on an equal basis.

-For example, the physical volumes of fossil fuels consumed in the United States in 2017 and Btu equivalents were
+For example, the physical volumes of fossil fuels consumed in the United States in 2022 and Btu equivalents were: